CVRS-Hamlyn/SurgRIPETest/README.md

 ```

 ## evaluate.py
-evaluate.py includes all the evaluateion metrics, including ADD, Translation/Rotation Error, 2d projections, 5 mm 5-degree metric, etc.
+evaluate.py includes all the evaluateion metrics, including: ADD, Translation/Rotation Error, 2d projections, 5 mm 5-degree metric, etc.

 ## visualization.py
 visualization.py includes the visualisation methods.
-It provides some sample code about how to read image and annotation, how to decompose the 6DoF pose, how to show axis of pose, etc.
+Providing sample code for: how to read an image and annotation, how to decompose the 6DoF pose, how to show axis of pose, etc.